adityas0911/CCBD-Project/README.md

 ### 3. Access the Spark Containers

-You will need to open two separate terminals to interact with the Spark containers.
+You will need a total of two separate terminals to interact with the Spark containers.
 Here's how you can proceed:

-- Open a Terminal for the Worker Container
+- Use Terminal 1 for the Worker Container

 In the first terminal, access the worker container by running: